MehmetMHY/ibm-pingmaster-converter/README.md

 4) When the QMK ToolBox is setup, click the *open* and go to the directory of the Hex file you downloaded from step 2.
 Underneath the Microcontroller text, select atmega32u4.
 It might be different for you, so you might have to check what your micrcocontroller is though the terminal.
 Check out the Useful Links if you get confused.

 5) Before doing this step, dont connect your IBM PingMaster to your Pro Micro Board yet and read all of step 5 before doing it.
 After getting everything setup, plug your Pro Micro Board (from the micro usb cable) into your computer with the QMK Toolbox running.
 Then immediately reset your Pro Micro Board by short circuiting the board.
 To reset it, please look at the diagram below or SparkFun linked listed in *Useful links*.
-After reseting it, you MOST immediately hit the FLASH button in QMK Toolbox.
+After reseting it, you MUST immediately hit the FLASH button in QMK Toolbox.
 If this works, you should get a *successful* message of some short.
 If this does not work.
 Redo step 5 again.
 If it keeps failing, please check out the *Useful links* below.

 ![image3](https://user-images.githubusercontent.com/15916367/60221379-a4ad7d80-9836-11e9-9151-1e077da1dbf4.jpg)